 Before joining Wired, Frank worked as a contributing writer at Fortune and as a contributing editor at Travel + Leisure.
 Earlier in his career he was a contributing writer at Premiere, where he focused primarily on the business side of Hollywood, and a contributing editor at Esquire, where he wrote about pop culture and the burgeoning tech world of the 1980s.
-His stories have also appeared in New York, The New York Times Magazine, the Los Angeles Times, Rolling Stone, Vanity Fair, and numerous other publications.
+His work has also appeared in The New York Times and The New York Times Magazine, The Wall Street Journal, the Los Angeles Times, The Atlantic, The New Yorker online, New York, Rolling Stone, Vanity Fair, and other publications.

-Frank's books have been translated into Dutch, French, German, Japanese, and Korean.
-His 1989 best-seller West of Eden, about the ouster of Steve Jobs from Apple, was named one of the ten best business books of the year by BusinessWeek and is now available in an updated edition.
-Among his other books are The Agency, an unauthorized history of the oldest and at one time most successful talent agency in Hollywood, and Into the Heart of the Mind, a national best-seller about a group of artificial intelligence researchers trying to program a computer with common sense.
+Frank is also the author of the 1989 best-seller West of Eden, named one of the year's ten best business books by BusinessWeek for its portrayal of the ouster of Steve Jobs from Apple, now available in an updated edition.
+Among his other books are The Agency, an unauthorized history of the oldest and at one time most successful talent agency in Hollywood, and Into the Heart of the Mind, a national best-seller about a group of artificial intelligence researchers at Berkeley trying to program a computer with common sense.

-A native of Virginia, Frank came to New York after earning a BA in journalism from Washington & Lee.
-He lives in the East Village of Manhattan, where he got his start in the '70s covering the punk scene at CBGB for the Village Voice.
+A native of Virginia, Frank came to New York after graduating from Washington & Lee.
+He lives in the East Village of Manhattan, where he got his start in the 1970s covering the punk scene at CBGB for The Village Voice. ■

 President and CEO of the Interactive Advertising Bureau